abhinaya-aryal/.config/README.md

 # My Config for Arch Linux

-This repository contains the configuration for my **arch linux** setup with **river** i.e. wayland compositor.
+This repository contains the configuration for my **arch linux** setup with **Hyprland** i.e. wayland compositor.
 Available key bindings and basic usage idea is provided in this readme file for future reference related to the configs...

 ## Packages to install after installing arch linux

 - alacritty

-- river
+- hyprland

 - grim